hako-mikan/sd-webui-supermerger/README.md

 Merges one or more LoRAs. kohya-ss's latest script is used, so LoRAs with different dimensions can be merged, but note that the generated images may differ significantly because LoRAs are recalculated when dimensions are converted.

 The calculate dimention button calculates the dimensions of each LoRA and activates the display and sorting functions.
 The calculation is rather time-consuming and takes several tens of seconds for a LoRA of about 50.
 Newly merged LoRAs will not appear in the list, so please press the reload button.
 Dimension recalculation only calculates the added LoRAs.

+### Metadata
+#### create new
+Create new minimal Metadata.
+Only dim, alpha, basemodel version, filename, and networktype will be generated.
+#### merge
+Information of each LoRA is saved, and tags are merged.
+(The information of each LoRA is not visible with the simple Metadata reading function in the Web-UI)
+#### save all
+Information of each LoRA is saved.
+(The information of each LoRA is not visible with the simple Metadata reading function in the Web-UI)
+#### use first LoRA
+Copy the information of the first LoRA as is.

+Note: "LoRA" seems to be a specific term or abbreviation related to your context, which is not universally recognized and thus, is left as-is in the translation.
+If "LoRA" refers to something specific in English, feel free to replace it.

 ### Difference between Normal Merge and SAME TO STRENGTH
 If the same to Strength option is not used, the result is the same as the merge in the script created by kohya-ss.
 In this case, the result is different from the case where LoRA is applied on Web-ui as shown in the figure below.
 The reason for this is related to the mathematical formula used to adopt LoRA into U-net. kohya-ss's script multiplies the ratio as it is, but the formula used to apply LoRA squares the ratio, so if the ratio is set to a number other than 1, or to a negative value, the result will differ from Strength (strength when applied).
 Using the SAME TO STRENGTH option, the square root of the ratio is driven at merge time, so that Strength and the ratio are calculated to have the same meaning at apply time.
 It is also calculated so that a negative value will have the same effect.
 If you are not doing additional learning, for example, you may be fine using the SAME TO STRENGTH option, but if you are doing additional learning on the merged LoRA, you may not want to use anyone else's option.